-Education and Social Science is excellent preparation for careers in teaching, youth work, children's services, the third sector, policy research, and education administration.
+Education and Social Science is excellent preparation for careers in primary and secondary teaching, youth work, children's services, NGOs and the charity sector, policy research, and education administration.

 Why study Education and Social Science?

 Education and Social Science is an exciting and distinctive degree programme that examines education in its broadest sense.
 It develops your critical understanding of education in a wide range of contexts and learner groups, ranging from early years to post-compulsory and lifelong learning.

 The degree takes into account both national and international perspectives and considers the value and purpose of education for individuals and wider society.
 The programme also addresses issues of social justice, and educational and social disadvantage.

 The course will provide opportunities for you to link theory and practice through work placement modules that will enhance your CV and employability.
 Significant emphasis is placed on teamwork and you will be taught by highly qualified research-active staff.

 The Education and Social Science programme gives you the opportunity to take a specialist pathway in the second and third year of your studies linked to your particular interests and career aspirations.

 Diversity and inclusion pathway

 You will develop an understanding of underlying values and principles relevant to inclusion, diversity and social justice in education.
 You will apply theoretical concepts to practical settings and professions.
 Find out more...

 International and comparative education pathway